 “Issuing checks on Monday morning,” Ulvert said.

-Kapoor is seeking approvals to redevelop a one-story retail building at 1260 Washington Avenue into a six-story mixed-use project with hotel, co-living and retail components.
+Last year, Kapoor scored city approvals to redevelop a one-story retail building at 1260 Washington Avenue into a six-story mixed-use project with hotel, co-living and retail components.

 Ulvert said Kapoor was not on the list when the campaign received his donations.
 “We’re seeking clarity from the city clerk about what to do when that happens,” Ulvert said.